Multi-Higgs Boson Production with Anomalous Interactions at Current and Future Proton Colliders: Phenomenology of Triple Higgs Boson Production

 The goal of the present phenomenological analysis is two-fold: on the one hand, we wish to determine if triple Higgs boson production itself can be observed at the end of the HL-LHC or FCC-hh lifetime, and on the other, we wish to calculate the constraints that would be obtained on the anomalous couplings, given the assumption the SM is the true underlying theory.
 The first goal corresponds to the null hypothesis being the absence of triple Higgs boson production, whereas the latter corresponds to the null hypothesis being SM triple Higgs boson production, i.e.\ triple production with all the anomalous coupling coefficients set to zero.

-For the first of these goals, i.e.\ to determine the significance, $\Sigma$, of observing triple Higgs boson production for a certain anomalous coupling parameter-space point, we optimize the signal versus background discrimination according to the phenomenological analysis described in the next section (\ref{sec:phenoanal}), to obtain the maximum significance over the set of cuts for SM triple Higgs boson production.
+For the first of these goals, i.e.\ to determine the significance, $\Sigma$, of observing triple Higgs boson production for a certain anomalous coupling parameter-space point, we optimize the signal versus background discrimination according to our phenomenological analysis (described in the following section, \ref{sec:phenoanal}), to obtain the maximum significance over the set of cuts for SM triple Higgs boson production.
 Since we expect the number of signal events to be much lower than that for the background, we employ the following formula for the significance:

 where $S$ and $B$ are the expected number of signal and background events, respectively, at a given integrated luminosity $\mathcal{L}$, and $\alpha$ is a factor that we employ to model the systematic uncertainty present in the background estimation.
-During our search for the maximum SM triple Higgs boson production significance, we used the value $\alpha =0$, i.e.\ we optimized $S/\sqrt{B}$.
-Subsequently, all results are presented with this optimal set of cuts, obtained at a given collider, while setting the systematic uncertainty factor $\alpha = 0.05$.
+During our search for the maximum SM triple Higgs boson production significance, we used the value $\alpha =0$, i.e.\ we optimized the quantity $S/\sqrt{B}$.
+Subsequently, all results are presented with this optimal set of cuts, obtained separately for each collider, while setting the systematic uncertainty factor $\alpha = 0.05$.